Looted art: Looting of Indonesia

 During the colonization of Indonesia by the Dutch which span for three and a half centuries, many cultural objects were taken either due to purchase, looting, spoils of war, or excavation.
 The looting of Indonesian art continued after the country gained independence from the Netherlands, as missionary projects and individual excavations remained common till the 1970s.
 An investigation made in the late 1970s revealed most of the objects obtained by the missionaries were not ethically sourced.
 Many of these objects were taken back to the Netherlands, and are now stored in the National Bank of Amsterdam, distributed across museums in the Netherlands or were offered for sale in the market for art and antiquities.

 In 2020, the Dutch government returned around 1,500 objects to Indonesia from the Nusantara Museum in Delft.
 This reparation project began in 2016 whereby the museum initially offered 12,000 objects for repatriation to Indonesia, which the culture director-general subsequently reduced.
 Additionally, the Lombok Treasure that consists of more than 200 cultural objects from Lombok has also been returned to Indonesia since the 1970s.
 Due to an agreement made by the Indonesia and the Netherlands in 1975, at least half of the Lombok Treasure is still held and displayed in many Dutch museums.
+Although in July 2022, it was announced that the Lombok treasure would be returned to Indonesia.
 The Netherlands currently have 8 Hindu-Buddha heads that are speculated to be taken from Borobudur.
 There are calls for their return, but the institutions have yet to give an affirmative response, and there are debates regarding who it should be returned to, or whether they should be returned at all.